javascript-tutorial/en.javascript.info/1-js/05-data-types/11-date/article.md

 // more than 3 digits after the decimal point are precision errors, but only the first 3 are correct
 ```

 Node.js has `microtime` module and other ways.
-Technically, any device and environment allows to get more precision, it's just not in `Date`.
+Technically, almost any device and environment allows to get more precision, it's just not in `Date`.